-Officials: 70 China evacuees to be quarantined in Nebraska
+Officials: Texas, Nebraska arrivals shouldn’t be ill

 OMAHA, Neb.
+(AP) — Hundreds of Americans being evacuated from China over a viral outbreak will be quarantined in Texas and Nebraska, officials said Thursday, stressing that it was unlikely that anyone will arrive there with signs of illness.

-(AP) — Officials said Thursday that 70 Americans being evacuated from China over a viral outbreak will be flown into Omaha and quarantined at a nearby Nebraska National Guard training base.
+Officials said about 70 Americans will be flown into Omaha and quarantined at a nearby Nebraska National Guard training base.
+In Texas, Lackland Air For Base in San Antonio was preparing to quarantine as many as 250 people who could arrive soon as Friday, said Dr. Jennifer McQuiston, deputy director of the Centers for Disease Control’s division of high consequence pathogens and pathology.

+All passengers will be arriving from Wuhan, China, the center of the new coronavirus outbreak.
+McQuiston said the plane bound for Texas will stop first at Travis Air Force Base in Fairfield, California — where other evacuees from China are already under quarantine — and that anyone showing symptoms would be taken off the plane and remain there.

+“It’s actually very unlikely that on the flight that lands here, there will be somebody with active signs of illness,” she said.

-The evacuees will arrive at Eppley Airfield on Thursday or Friday and park in a remote spot.
-University of Nebraska Medical Center Chancellor Jeffrey Gold said during a news conference that all the evacuees should be healthy when they arrive from Wuhan, China, the center of the new coronavirus outbreak.
+University of Nebraska Medical Center Chancellor Jeffrey Gold also said that all the evacuees should be healthy when they arrive at Eppley Airfield, which could happen soon as Thursday.

-They will be quarantined for 14 days and monitored closely for any signs of illness.
+Evacuees will be quarantined for 14 days and monitored closely for any signs of illness.
 Anyone who shows signs of illness would be be brought to a hospital for treatment and isolation.

 Nebraska National Guard officials have been preparing to house evacuees in three buildings with 85 hotel-style rooms at the camp.
 Guard officials have said the evacuees won’t interact with guardsmen or employees there.